Tax Savings ways to pay for Long-Term Care (LTCi)

 Health Savings Account (HSA): is a tax advantaged account created for individuals who are covered under a high deductible health plan.
 Tax Qualified LTCi premiums can be reimbursed through the HSA, tax-free up to the amount on the age-based table below.

 Taxpayer’s Age at End of Tax Year 2019 – Deductible Limit:

 More than 40 but not more than 50

 More than 50 but not more than 60

 More than 60 but not more than 70

 1035 Exchange: The Pension Protection Act (PPA) of 2006 – effective 1/1/2010 amended the IRS Code Section 1035 rules to allow non-qualified, tax-deferred annuities or cash value life insurance to be exchanged, on a tax-free basis, for a Tax Qualified LTCi policy.
 The policies must have the same owner(s) and insured(s).
 Both principle (basis) and the tax-deferred gains are allowed to be exchanged to fund the LTCi premiums.

-Benefits are received tax-free – check out our tab “GA Partnership” tab for valuable information on how LTCi can also protect your retirement assets!
+Benefits are received tax-free – check out our tab “Indiana Partnership” tab for valuable information on how LTCi can also protect your retirement assets!